RogerGrippo/-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### Variable definitions:

-Activity variable is factor type.Subject variable is integer type.All the other variables are numeric type.
+The Activity variable is factor type.
+Subject variable is integer type.
+All the other variables are numeric type.